hammerheim-game/hammerheim-rules/2-core-rules.md

 #### All alone

 Being outnumbered and alone is a nerve-racking situation for any warrior.
 If your warrior is fighting alone against two or more opponents of the same or larger size (refer to the size chart), and there are no friendly models within 6" (knocked down, stunned or fleeing friends do not count), he must make a test at the end of his combat phase.

 The test is taken against the model's Leadership on 2D6.
 If the warrior scores equal to or under his Leadership his nerve holds.
 If the score is greater than his Leadership, the warrior breaks from combat and runs.
 Each one of his opponents may make one automatic hit against him as he turns to run.
 If the model survives, he runs 2D6" directly away from his enemies.

 At the start of each of his turns, the warrior must take another Leadership test.
 If he passes, he stops but can do nothing else during his own turn except cast spells.
 If he fails or is charged, he runs 2D6" towards the nearest table edge, avoiding any enemy models.
 If he reaches the table edge before he has managed to recover his nerves, he is removed from combat.

 If a warrior is charged while he is fleeing, the charger is moved into base contact as normal, but the fleeing warrior will then run a further 2D6" towards the table edge, before any blows can be struck.

 #### Fear

 Fear is a natural reaction to huge or unnerving creatures.
-A model must take a Fear test (i.e., test against his Leadership) in the following situations.
-Note that creatures that cause fear can ignore these tests.
+A model, unless they cause Fear themselves, must take a Fear test (i.e., test against his Leadership), in the following situations:

-a) If the model is charged by a warrior or a creature which causes fear.
+1. If the model is charged by a warrior or a creature which causes fear.
 If a warrior is charged by an enemy that he fears then he must take a test to overcome that fear.
 Test when the charge is declared and is determined to be within range.
 If the test is passed the model may fight as normal.
 If it is failed, the model must roll 6s to score hits in that round of combat.

-b) If the model wishes to charge a fear causing enemy.
+2. If the model wishes to charge a fear-causing enemy.
 If a warrior wishes to charge an enemy that it fears then it must take a test to overcome this.
 If it fails the model may not charge and must remain stationary for the turn.
 Treat this as a failed charge.

 #### Terror